 The local hardware store has new mowers and other equipment for DIYers.
 Nurseries will also see a boom in plant sales.
 Landscape companies can acquire new customers and revisit past ones.

 Recommend display ads with geofencing, OTA and OTT/CTV for those selling products.
-The focus of ads should be the items that every person needs to revitalize their yard.
+The ads should focus on items every person needs to revitalize their yard.
 That could be a popular mower, seasonal plants or new pavers.

 Landscaping companies should target homeowners via display ads and OTT/CTV.
 Ads with before-and-after photos are a great option.
-For those that want to capture commercial business
+You can propose social media ads and OTA for those who want to capture commercial business.
+Email campaigns can be a great complement as well.

 Prom Season

 April is the most common month for high school proms.
 These special events can be big spending ones as well.
 Dresses, tuxes, hair styling, makeup, photography, limo rentals, dinner and more can all be on the bill for one night out.
-The trend of promposals generates revenue, too.
+The trend of promposals also generates revenue.
+Estimates put the spending per family at $1,000 or more for these life events.

-Your advertisers have a good chance at capturing these dollars.
+Your advertisers have a good chance to capture these dollars.
 They just need your ideas to execute it well.
-Here are some ideas:
+Here are some suggestions:

 • Consider grouping advertisers into bundles for hair, makeup and other beauty services.
 This could be independent providers or a spa salon that offers them all.